Austintjh19/EduLink-NUS/docs/UserGuide.md

 # EduLink-NUS User Guide

-##
+#

 #### Welcome to the EduLink-NUS User Guide!

-Welcome to the **EduLink NUS User Guide** – your essential companion to unlocking the full potential of academic contacts/data and management at the National University of Singapore (NUS).
-We extend a warm welcome to you, and we're thrilled that you've chosen EduLink-NUS to enhance and improve your academic interactions.
+Welcome to the **EduLink NUS User Guide** – your essential companion in unlocking the full potential of academic contacts and data management at the National University of Singapore (NUS).

-In this comprehensive guide, we'll take you on a journey to unlock the full potential of EduLink-NUS.
-It is your essential companion, crafted to empower you in mastering every aspect of the EduLink-NUS application.
+In this comprehensive guide, we'll take you on a journey to harness the power of EduLink-NUS.
+But first, we would  like to extend a warm welcome and express our gratitude to you for choosing EduLink-NUS to enhance and improve your academic interactions.

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents

+#

 - [Quick Start](#quick-start)
 - [Features](#features)